-Level 7, Tower A, Zenith Centre 821 Pacific Highway Chatswood, NSW 2067 Australia Tel: +61 2 9950 0055
+Level 7, Tower A, Zenith Centre 821 Pacific Highway Chatswood, NSW 2067 Australia Telephone: +61 2 9950 0055

-AUSTRAC Contact Centre Tel: +61 2 9950 0055 Fax: +61 3 8636 0508 contact@austrac.gov.au www.austrac.gov.au
+AUSTRAC Contact Centre Telephone: 1300 021 037 Email: contact@austrac.gov.au Website: www.austrac.gov.au

-28 Mutual legal assistance
+Mutual legal assistance

-In which circumstances will your jurisdiction provide mutual legal assistance with respect to money laundering investigations?
+30 In which circumstances will your jurisdiction provide mutual legal assistance with respect to money laundering investigations?
 What are your jurisdiction's policies and procedures with respect to requests from foreign countries for identifying, freezing and seizing assets?

-Australia can make requests to any foreign country, and can receive requests from any foreign country, for mutual assistance in criminal investigations and prosecutions, including to recover the proceeds of crime.
+Australia can make requests to any foreign country, and can receive requests from any foreign country, for mutual assistance in criminal investigations and prosecution, including to recover the proceeds of crime.
 Australia's response to such a request can include executing search warrants to obtain evidence (eg, bank records from financial institutions), taking evidence from a witness for foreign proceedings, arranging for travel for witnesses and registering and enforcing orders (including restraining and forfeiting proceeds of crime).

-Australia has numerous international exchange instruments which outline the sharing of financial intelligence information between regulators, including AUSTRAC and FIUs in foreign jurisdictions.
+Australia has numerous international exchange instruments that outline the sharing of financial intelligence information between regulators, including AUSTRAC and FIUs in foreign jurisdictions.
 These arrangements are generally effected through memoranda of understanding and also through letters and statements of cooperation.
 There are also informal channels between regulators and law enforcement bodies.